wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_eth_maxPriorityFeePerGas.md

 ---
-title: eth:eth_maxPriorityFeePerGas \[WebSocket\]
+title: eth:eth_maxPriorityFeePerGas - Ethereum
-description: Returns the hex value of the priority fee necessary to be included in ablock.
+description: Example code for the eth:eth_maxPriorityFeePerGas ws method. Сomplete guide on how to use eth:eth_maxPriorityFeePerGas ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters